 A few select items displayed nicely together can look great.
 However, when there are tons of decor items everywhere the eye can see, it makes your home look cluttered.

 While those Target dollar aisles are tempting, don’t fill your shelves with small seasonal decor pieces.
-Opt to have less decor pieces, particularly small ones.
+Opt to have fewer decor pieces, particularly small ones if you don’t want a cluttered house.

 One great tip I learned from reading Cozy Minimalist Home is to choose fewer accessories so that they have more of a presence in the room.
 Also, look for larger statement pieces that get noticed.